We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A person with male reproductive organs can have a vasectomy.

 Both male and female sterilization procedures have a failure rate of less than

-Many different factors can affect whether a person has access to free birth control.
+Many factors can influence access to free birth control, including:

-- whether a person’s employer has an exemption that does not require the employer to provide free birth control as part of their employees’ health insurance plans (e.g. religious exemption clauses)
+- whether a person’s employer has an exemption so that its health insurance does not need to cover the cost of birth control, such as for religious reasons

 - how effective it is